-Washi no Sato (Washi paper village) with abundant water and tradition – Ogawa-machi and Higashi Chichibu-mura
+Washi no Sato (Washi paper village) with abundant water and tradition – Ogawa-machi and Higashichichibu-mura

 features

-Updated on:2024.11.23
+Updated on:2025.03.28

-In this area, traditional crafts such as Ogawa Washi paper with a history of approximately 1300 years, sake brewing, and woodworking are passed down from generation to generation.
+Ogawa-machi and Higashichichibu-mura are situated in the heart of Saitama Prefecture, surrounded by mountains.
+Traditional crafts such as Ogawa Washi paper, with a history of approximately 1300 years, sake brewing and woodworking are passed down from generation to generation in this region.

-In front of the station, there is the Ogawa-machi Tourist Information Center “Musubime,” offering tourist information as well as convenient amenities such as bicycle rental services, coin lockers, antique kimono dressing services, souvenir sales, and a free resting area.
+In front of the station, there is the Ogawa-machi Tourist Information Center “Musubime,” offering tourist information as well as convenient amenities such as bicycle rental services, coin lockers, antique kimono dressing services, souvenir sales and a free resting area.
 It’s a convenient stop before starting your journey.

-When walking along the streets in front of Ogawa-machi Station, you’ll find scattered guideboards with explanations about the “Manyoshu,” also known as the Collection of Ten Thousand Leaves) which is the oldest existing anthology of Japanese poetry compiled from the late 7th to the 8th centuries.
+When walking along the streets in front of Ogawa-machi Station, you’ll find scattered guideboards with explanations about the “Manyoshu,” also known as the Collection of Ten Thousand Leaves), which is the oldest existing anthology of Japanese poetry compiled from the late 7th to the 8th centuries.
+It is said that this was due to the fact that around 1269, the scholar Buddhist monk named Sengaku, a towering figure in the history of research on the “Manyoshu,” dedicated his life to deciphering the “Manyoshu” and completed a commentary on it here in Ogawa-machi.

+There are also information boards introducing tourist attractions related to waka (Japanese poems), so it would be a good idea to check them out while enjoying a walk around Ogawa-machi.
 As you explore the surrounding area, you’ll encounter buildings with old architectural styles.
-The main building of the traditional Japanese inn “Futaba,” located conveniently close to the station, is a two-story wooden structure built in 1933 and designated as a registered tangible cultural property of the country.
-It’s built in the traditional Japanese architectural style known as “Sukiya” architecture, where you can still enjoy Kappo cuisine (Kappo: means ‘to cut and to cook’, an all-encompassing word for a less formal cuisine that emphasizes the proximity between the diner and the chef who is cutting and cooking the food) and the garden.
+The main building of the traditional Japanese inn “Futaba,” conveniently located close to the station, is a two-story wooden structure built in 1933 and designated as a registered tangible cultural property of the country.
+It’s built in the traditional Japanese architectural style known as “Sukiya” architecture, where you can still enjoy Kappo cuisine (Kappo: means “to cut and to cook,” an all-encompassing word for a less formal cuisine that emphasizes the proximity between the diner and the chef who is cutting and cooking the food) and the garden.

 Continuing the stroll through Ogawa-machi, you can see precious buildings such as the “Rokken Nagaya,” a row of six earthen-walled plaster houses built in the late 1880s, and co-working space “NESTo,” renovated from century-old warehouse buildings.
 Strolling through these quiet streets that retain the atmosphere of olden days is very soothing.
+The Tsukigawa River flows through the center of the town.
+The abundant water of this river has long supported Ogawa-machi’s papermaking and sake brewing traditions.

 “Hosokawa Paper” registered by UNESCO – What is Ogawa Washi?

-The craftsmanship of Hosokawa paper, renowned for its top quality among handmade Japanese papers, was designated as a National Important Intangible Cultural Property in 1978.
-True to its name “Washi (Japanese paper),” the raw material used is exclusively mulberry(a deciduous shrub belonging to the Moraceae family), which is grown only in Japan.
+The craftsmanship of Hosokawa paper, renowned for its top quality among Japanese handmade papers, was designated as a National Important Intangible Cultural Property in 1978.
+True to its name “Washi (Japanese paper),” its exclusive raw material is a variety of mulberry (a deciduous shrub belonging to the Moraceae family) only grown in Japan.
 The paper is crafted using traditional methods and tools.

 In Ogawa-machi, there is a facility where you can experience papermaking using traditional tools.
 One of them is the Ogawamachi Washi Experience Learning Center.
-Making washi involves various preparations such as processing materials before handcrafting.
+Making Washi involves various preparations such as processing materials before handcrafting.
 If you visit during the winter, you can observe the process of refining mulberry bark.
 In addition to the papermaking experience, they also sell goods made from Washi paper, so why not stop by for a souvenir?

 Ogawa-machi Washi Experience Learning Center